etlbox/etlbox.website/hugo/content/docs/db-connectors/merge.md

     public int Key { get; set; }

     [CompareColumn]
+    [UpdateColumn]
     public string Value { get; set; }
 }
 ```

+{{< alert text="You only need to provide the IdColumn.
+Update or Compare columns are optional.
+If no Compare columns are defined, automatically all non id columns will be used for comparison.
+Vice versa for the Update columns." >}}

 In our scenario we have a source table that would look like this: